hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### `.coil`

-[Coil](https://github.com/coil-kt/coil) is the image loader used by Auxio.
+[Coil](https://github.com/coil-kt/coil) is the image loader used by bugloos_player.
 All image loading is done through these four functions/binding adapters:

 - `app:albumArt`: Binding Adapter that will load the cover art for a song or album
 - `app:artistImage`: Binding Adapter that will load the artist image
 - `app:genreImage`: Binding Adapter that will load the genre image
 - `loadBitmap`: Function that will take a song and return a bitmap, this should not be used in anything UI related, that is what the binding adapters above are for.

-This should be enough to cover most use cases in Auxio.
+This should be enough to cover most use cases in bugloos_player.
 There are also fetchers for artist/genre images and album covers, but these are not used outside of the module.

 #### `.database`

-This is the general repository for databases in Auxio, along with their entities.
+This is the general repository for databases in bugloos_player, along with their entities.
 All databases use `SQLiteOpenHelper`, with all database entities having their keys in a `companion object`.

 #### `.detail`

-Contains all the detail UIs for some data types in Auxio.
+Contains all the detail UIs for some data types in bugloos_player.
 All detail user interfaces share the same base layout (A Single RecyclerView) and only change the adapter/data being used.
 The adapters display both the header with information and the child items of the item itself, usually with a data list similar to this:

 `Item being displayed | Child Item | Child Item | Child Item...`